-Trigger Name Meaning SNMP_BADVALUE NerveCenter tried to set the value of an attribute in a MIB, but the value it supplied was inappropriate for the attribute.
-The value may have been of the wrong type, of the wrong length, or invalid for some other reason.
-SNMP_DECRYPTION_ERROR The SNMP v3 engine dropped packets because they could not be decrypted.
-The 32-bit counter, usmStatsDecryptionErrors , is greater than zero.
-SNMP_ENDOFTABLE NerveCenter fires SNMP_ENDOFTABLE when it finds no more rows while performing an SNMP walk of a MIB table.
-For example, you could walk IfTable to determine the number of DSO interfaces a node contains.
-SNMP_GENERR A GetRequest, GetNextRequest, or SetRequest failed for some unknown reason (general error).
-SNMP_NOSUCHNAME NerveCenter sent to an SNMP agent a GetRequest, a GetNextRequest, or a SetRequest, and the agent that was contacted was unable to perform the requested operation because: The name of the attribute to be read did not match exactly the name of an attribute available for get operations in the relevant MIB view The name of the attribute to be read did not lexicographically precede the name of an attribute available for get operations in the relevant MIB view The attribute to be set was not available for set operations in the relevant MIB view SNMP_NOT_IN_TIME_WINDOW The SNMP v3 engine dropped packets because the boots and timeticks sent in the PDU appeared outside of the authoritative SNMP agent's time window.
-The 32-bit counter, usmStatsNotInTimeWindows, is greater than zero SNMP_READONLY The error readOnly is not defined in RFC 1157.
+Trigger Name Meaning SNMP_GENERR A GetRequest, GetNextRequest, or SetRequest failed for some unknown reason (general error).
+SNMP_NOSUCHNAME NerveCenter sent to an SNMP agent a GetRequest, a GetNextRequest, or a SetRequest, and the agent that was contacted was unable to perform the requested operation because: • The name of the attribute to be read did not match exactly the name of an attribute available for get operations in the relevant MIB view • The name of the attribute to be read did not lexicographically precede the name of an attribute available for get operations in the relevant MIB view • The attribute to be set was not available for set operations in the relevant MIB view SNMP_NOT_IN_TIME_WINDOW The SNMPv3 engine dropped packets because the boots and timeticks sent in the PDU appeared outside of the authoritative SNMP agent's time window.
+The 32-bit counter, usmStatsNotInTimeWindows , is greater than zero.
+SNMP_READONLY The error readOnly is not defined in RFC 1157.
 However, some vendors' agents do use this error-status code.
 As the name implies, the error usually indicates that an agent has received a SetRequest (from NerveCenter, in this case) for an attribute whose access type is read only.
+SNMP_TIMEOUT NerveCenter sent an SNMP message to an agent and did not receive a response.
+This trigger indicates either that a node's SNMP agent is down or that the node itself is down.
+NerveCenter uses the number of retries and retry interval specified on the SNMP tab in the Administrator.
+Refer to t Specifying SNMP Poll Intervals for NerveCenter in Managing NerveCenter for details.
+SNMP_TOOBIG An SNMP agent did not respond normally to a GetRequest, GetNextRequest, or SetRequest from NerveCenter because the size of the required GetResponse would have exceeded a local limitation.
+SNMP_UNAVAILABLE_CONTEX T The SNMPv3 engine dropped packets because the context contained in the message was unavailable.
+The 32-bit counter, snmpUnavailableContexts , is greater than zero.